Praveen-C05/Praveen-C05/README.md

 ## 💡 Personal Philosophy

 <p align="center">
-  “Code like Shiva dances — with power, rhythm, and purpose.”
+  “Code like Shiva dances — with power, rhythm and purpose.”
 </p>

 ---